simul/simul.github.io/ref/simul/clouds/FastCloudNode.md

 | Include: | Clouds/FastCloudNode.h |

-Create an instance of FastCloudNode to generate cloud data for rendering.
-This class can use a custom memory allocator, because it is derived from a ResourceUser<> of simul::base::MemoryInterface.
-To use this feature call SetResource( simul::base::MemoryInterface *) with a pointer to a an instance of a class derived from MemoryInterface.
+Create an instance of FastCloudNode to generate cloud data for rendering.<br>This class can use a custom memory allocator, because it is derived from<br>a ResourceUser<> of simul::base::MemoryInterface.
+To use this feature<br>call SetResource( simul::base::MemoryInterface *) with a pointer to a<br>an instance of a class derived from MemoryInterface.

 [simul::clouds::CellularCloudNode](CellularCloudNode)